JamesWoolfenden/learn-terraform/docs/aws-subnet.md

 ## Routing

-So what make a sub-net public?
+So what make a subnet public?
 The subnet need to be connected to the Internet.
 A common way is to connect and route an Internet Gateway.
 Add in **aws_internet_gateway.gw.tf**

 ```terraform